joshbruce/fourth-earth-raw/public/extensions/content.md

 There are two primary ways to calculate scale: static and relative.

 In a static system a scale is made and living beings are placed somewhere on that scale.
 In a relative system the smallest participant in an interaction is 1 and everyone else is a relative size compared to that.
-The former tends to make things faster to calculate (because it's known up front) while the latter tends to allow for more flexibility in the setting.
+The former tends to make things faster to calculate (because it's known up front) while the latter tends to allow for more flexibility in the setting (possibly adds a layer of nuance to combat as well).

 Imagine a static scale of 1 to 10.
-We have 3 living beings: a krill, a human, and humpback whale.
+We have 3 living beings: a krill, a human, and a humpback whale.
 The krill would be 1 and the whale would be 10, the human would be somewhere in between.
 We would then need some way to modify the challenge level and the potential energy based on that scale.
 Krill could easily hit a whale but probably wouldn't injure it in anyway.
 A whale isn't strategically targeting krill, it's more chance, but a whale can kill many krill in one move.
 The same would be true of a human versus krill because krill are just that small.

 Now imagine a relative scale starting at 1.
 The whale is attacking the krill.
 The krill is 1 and the whale is 10,000 (if not more) times the size and mass; the challenge level for the whale to hit a specific krill is almost infinite.
 Now, the human is attacking the whale.
 The human is 1 and the whale is 100 (if not more); the challenge level for the human to hit the whale is almost 0 (if there was no water).